mwaltman/TextSplit/README.md

 - Works great with video streaming software such as Open Broadcaster Software and can be used to write notes for presentations.

 # Download for Windows
-The latest version (v1.06) can be downloaded here (right-click > "Save link as..."):
+The latest version (v1.06) can be downloaded here:

 [Download TextSplit v1.06](TextSplit v1.06.zip)